jundalisay/spblist/content/en/research/blavatsky/doctrine/part-3/section-17.md

 The language of the French preacher is ours, and we quote it in Isis Unveiled.
 Who—he asks—who of you, men of Science:

 Has been able to penetrate the secret of the formation of a body, the generation of a single atom?
 What is there, I will not say at the centre of a sun, but at the centre of an atom?
 Who has sounded to the bottom the abyss in a grain of sand?

-The grain of sand, gentlemen, has been studied four thousand years by science; she has turned and returned it; she divides it and subdivides it; she torments it with her experiments; she vexes it with her questions to snatch from it the final word as to its secret constitution; she asks it, with an insatiable curiosity: “Shall I divide thee infinitesimally?”
+The grain of sand, gentlemen, has been studied four thousand years by science; she has turned and returned it.

+She divides it and subdivides it; she torments it with her experiments; she vexes it with her questions to snatch from it the final word as to its secret constitution; she asks it, with an insatiable curiosity:

+“Shall I divide thee infinitesimally?”

 Then suspended over this abyss, science hesitates, she stumbles, she feels dazzled, she becomes dizzy, and in despair says: “i do not know.”

 But if you are so fatally ignorant of the genesis and hidden nature of a grain of sand, how should you have an intuition as to the generation of a single living being?
 Whence in the living being does life come?
 Where does it commence?
 What is the life principle?1146